kutinden/buyingacar/README.md

 Do not worry about anything that can show up on CarFax (unless this was something big, not fender-bender or parking lot hit-and-run).
 If you have some big repairs done to the car, the below ideas may not work for you or work against you.

-If you have some repairs required on the car to get it to the excellent condition and they cost above your deductable, you may want to file a claim with your auto insurance and get the check before trading the car in.
+If you have some repairs required on the car to get it to the excellent condition and they cost above your deductible, you may want to file a claim with your auto insurance and get the check before trading the car in.
 This way in some cases you can get the free money.
 You do not have to spend it on repairing the car, dealership will do the repairs.
 Depending on your insurance it may or may not be a good idea to do (in some cases it may cause your premium to increase but not always, it depends on your insurance, e.g. some of them have "single accident forgiveness program" that you can use, do your research).

 If you file a claim you will also get a good lowball estimate of the repair cost that you can use when negotiating about your trade-in.

-If you decide not to file a claim, just go to your insurance preferred bodyshop and do the estimate - get the numbers from them which will include the repair price and the list of things they need to do, this is usually free and can be done within 1-2 business days.
+If you decide not to file a claim, just go to your insurance preferred body shop and do the estimate - get the numbers from them which will include the repair price and the list of things they need to do, this is usually free and can be done within 1-2 business days.
 You goal is to get as small estimate as possible, do not go to places that are known of high prices and good quality of work - you need an estimate for negotiation, not for repairs.

 ## Step 11.
 Trade-in appraisal.